treeverse/lakeFS/docs/howto/import.md

 #### Notes

 * Import uses the `src-wins` merge strategy.
-Therefore - import of existing objects nad prefixes in destination will override them.
+Therefore - import of existing objects and prefixes in destination will override them.
+Meaning, any files that exist in the source but not in the destination will be deleted after the import.
+To retain existing data in the destination and only add new data, follow these steps:

+1. Create an empty ingest branch in your repository.
+2. Import the desired data into this empty ingest branch.
+3. Merge the ingest branch with your existing data.

 * The import duration depends on the amount of imported objects, but will roughly be a few thousand objects per second.

 ### _lakectl import_